 description attributes.
 That way, people understand what you're selling before they click your ad.
 Submit an image of the stone alone, the price of the stone itself, and a title beginning with stone only or something similar.

 Imagine you sell T-shirts, which can be customized with an image, logo, or text of choice.
-If you want to advertise this customized product, the image you submit must show the customized product, and also reflect information for the customized product in the
+If you want to show your customized product, the image you submit must show the customized product, and also reflect information for the customized product in the

 title attributes.
 The title you submit must begin with custom or something similar.
 If you submit a price for a non-customized product, the image and title must not feature any kind of customization.